-Imagine cookie dough in the form of a pie.
+Imagine chocolate chip cookie dough in the form of a pie.

-Side note: If you make 1/4 of the recipe, you can even put it in a mini springform pan for a baby pie.
-And if you make a half recipe in an 8×8 pan, you can have a healthy cookie cake like the ones at the Great American Cookie Co in the mall!
+Side note: If you make a half recipe in an eight inch baking pan, you can have a healthy cookie cake like the ones at the Great American Cookie Co in the mall!

-Leftover chocolate chips?
-Try this Healthy Banana Bread.
+Extra chocolate chips?
+Add them to this Healthy Banana Bread

 Deep Dish Cookie Pie

-- 2 cans white beans or garbanzos, drained and rinsed (500g total, once drained)
+- 2 cans white beans or garbanzo beans (500g total, once drained)

 - 1 cup quick oats or almond flour